 Neuropsychology and IT

-Our computer-based learning programs have been developed based on several years of intensive research by computer scientists at the Swiss Federal Institute of Technology in Zurich (ETZ Zurich) and the Department of Neuropsychology at the University of Zurich.
-They work on the basic premise that in cases of dyslexia and dyscalculia, pathways within the brain are inadequately automated due to the insufficient maturity of particular brain regions; based on this premise, they then combine cutting-edge scientific findings to come up with a solution.
-Our multisensory learning programs support the maturation process by enabling the brain to strengthen these pathways via different sensory channels.
-Colours, shapes and sounds are incorporated into the training to activate underdeveloped regions of the brain and compensate for the learning weakness.
-This activation of multiple senses – also referred to as “multisensory learning” – promotes the efficient storage and retention of new information in the brain.
+Our computer-based learning programs have been developed based on several years of intensive research by computer scientists at the Swiss Federal Institute of Technology in Zurich (ETH Zurich) and the Department of Neuropsychology at the University of Zurich.
+Designed for students of all ages and stages in their education, the learning systems work on the basic premise that some pathways within the brain can be inadequately automated due to the insufficient maturity of particular brain regions (especially evident in learning differences such as dyslexia & dyscalculia).
+Based on this, we combined cutting-edge scientific findings to come up with a solution.
+Our multisensory learning systems support the maturing process by enabling the brain to strengthen these pathways via different sensory channels.
+Colours, shapes and sounds are incorporated into the training to activate underdeveloped regions of the brain and compensate where it is needed.
+This activation of multiple senses – also referred to as ‘multisensory learning’ – promotes the efficient storage and retention of new information in the brain.

-In Orthograph, words are not only represented in black and white, but in a clearly identifiable sequence of colours, shapes and sounds.
-What’s more, the syllabication of each word is represented in a three-dimensional fashion, which helps to improve learners’ spatial perception.
-This multisensory approach to learning enables the brain to combine information from different channels and link this information together to facilitate broader learning success.
+In Orthograph, words are not only represented in black and white but in a clearly identifiable sequence of colours, shapes and sounds.
+What’s more, the syllabication of each word is represented in a three-dimensional way, which trains spatial perception and helps to improve spelling.
+This multisensory approach to learning enables the brain to combine information from different channels and link it together to facilitate broader learning success.
 In other words: Orthograph uses multisensory learning to link spoken and written language in the brain.
 The attractive computer graphics and visual effects help to disguise the mathematical elements and scientific components, which are drawn from the fields of neuropsychology, information theory, artificial intelligence and psychophysics.
 The game technology appeals directly to the learners and motivates them to work on the tasks.

 Automatic progress analysis

 Exercises are completed on the computer.
-As soon as a user is registered, they can begin to train on an anywhere, anytime basis – at home, at school or during a therapy session.
-The learning path is stored as the user progresses and can be viewed at any time, while the computer conducts an ongoing analysis of learning behaviour and errors and compiles an individually tailored learning schedule.
-In addition to the predefined learning modules, it is also possible to create custom training courses, e.g. with words from vocabulary tests or foreign languages.
+As soon as a user is registered, they can begin to train anywhere and anytime – at home, at school or during an educational session.
+The learning path is stored as the user progresses and can be viewed at any time, while the computer conducts ongoing analysis of learning behaviour and errors, compiling an individually tailored learning schedule.
+In addition to the predefined learning modules, it is also possible to create custom training courses, for example with words from vocabulary tests or foreign languages.
 The training can be expanded and supplemented as desired.